42 Ways to Lose 5 Inches of Belly Fat

 Although a bit of body chub is necessary to keep us in good health, too much of the stuff can have the opposite effect on life expectancy and wellbeing—especially when it collects around the midsection.
 Not only does belly fat, or visceral fat, make it difficult to zip up your jeans, it also increases the risk for cardiovascular disease, hypertension and type 2 diabetes—even if you’re not particularly overweight.

 To help rid yourself of the dangerous fat around your middle, the team at Eat This, Not That! surveyed some of the most sought-after fitness and nutrition experts and delved into latest scientific journals to discover the 42 most effective ways to lose your love handles and trim your midsection.
-Shrink your gut now, and be sure to check out these 30 Things to Do 30 Minutes Before Bed to Lose Weight!
+Shrink your gut now, and be sure to check out these things to do before bed to lose weight!

 FIRST…HERE ARE THE BELLY FLATTENING FOODS